-As a graduate student enrolled in Daemen College’s Masters in Special Education program, you will receive individualized attention from knowledgeable and dedicated faculty, have opportunities to work with children with special needs, attend classes that effectively prepare you to teach Common Core standards-based lesson plans, integrate technology, and understand the laws that protect students with IEPs.
+As a graduate student in our Masters in Special Education program, you will have opportunities to work with children with special needs, attend classes that effectively prepare you to teach Common Core standards-based lesson plans, integrate technology, and understand the laws that protect students with IEPs.
+We offer two pathways to your degree:

-- The Thomas Reynolds Center is an innovative and unique opportunity that allows graduate assistants to gain hands-on teaching experience, stay current in the field, and use technology within their lessons all while completing their Masters Degree in Special Education.
+- The Thomas Reynolds Center is an innovative and unique opportunity that allows students to gain hands-on teaching experience, stay current in the field, and use technology within their lessons all while completing their degree.

 - Opportunities to work with children with disabilities in both suburban and urban settings within the Buffalo, NY community.

-- Students learn from knowledgeable faculty practical ways to conduct research and how to apply research-based strategies.
+- Students learn practical ways to conduct research and how to apply research-based strategies.

 As a graduate student enrolled in Daemen’s Masters in Special Education program, students have the opportunity to apply and interview for a graduate assistant position within The Thomas Reynolds Center.
 The Center is a unique and competitive program that allows graduate students the opportunity to gain paid, hands-on teaching experience while pursuing their Master's Degree.
 As a graduate assistant, you will get the experience and credentials you need to set yourself apart from the competition.